mattyoung101/omicron/documentation/docs/omicam.md

 _Page author: Matt Young, vision systems & low-level developer_

 One of the biggest innovation Team Omicron brings this year is our high-performance, custom vision and localisation application (i.e. camera software) called _Omicam_.
+This replaces our old setup, which used to use the OpenMV H7.
 Omicam handles the complex process of detecting the ball and goals, determining the robot's position on the field as well as encoding/transmitting this information, all in one highly optimised codebase.
-It uses a novel method involving non-linear optimisation to calculate the robot's position.
+It uses a novel method involving 2D non-linear optimisation to calculate the robot's position.

 The application is developed mostly in C, with some C++ code to interface with OpenCV.
 It runs on the LattePanda Delta 432 single board computer and uses Linux (Xubuntu 18.04) as its OS.